SDGreen/TotalTarot/README.md

 * There is an online deck which is one click away from the homepage and clearly signposted.

 #### As a user, I want to learn how to place my cards so I can start doing my own readings.
-* There is apage dedicated to spreads with three starter layouts clearly explained.
+* There is a page dedicated to spreads with three starter layouts clearly explained.

 #### As a user, I want to easily find out where my closest classes are so I can book a class and learn more.
 * The map page has a UK-wide map showing 14 approved mentors across the UK and Ireland.

-#### As a user, I want to view the cards easily so I can browse throught the cards.
+#### As a user, I want to view the cards easily so I can browse through the cards.
 * The cards are displayed so that everyone is viewable and can easily be searched.

 #### As the owner, I want links to social accounts so I can grow our followers.
 * Every page has links to future social accounts once created.

 #### As the owner, I want a clean website so users aren't put off and go elsewhere.
-* Every page only shows the amount of information neccessary which can be explanded upon.
+* Every page only shows the amount of information neccessary which can be expanded upon.
 Less useful information is removed on smaller devices to preserve a clean and simple website.

 #### As the owner, I want the information to be interactive so users are hooked and stay on the site.
 * Pages have images or interactive maps.
-Many informational elements response to user inputs or breakpoints too keep it engaging.
+Many informational elements respond to user inputs or breakpoints too keep it engaging.

-#### As the owner, I want users to be easily directed to affilated sites so we can get a comisson of revenue.
+#### As the owner, I want users to be easily directed to affilated sites, so we can get a commission of revenue.
-* The relevant information for tutors is clearly signposted, two clicks away from the homepage and pertanate to the user.
+* The relevant information for tutors is clearly signposted, two clicks away from the homepage and pertinent to the user.

-#### As the owner, I don't want too much information avaliable so viewers want to get classes.
+#### As the owner, I don't want too much information available so viewers want to get classes.
-* Most information is only viewable when clicked, once a viewer moves on to new information pervious pop-ups are closed.
+* Most information is only viewable when clicked, once a viewer moves on to new information previous pop-ups are closed.

 ### Bugs
 With any project bugs will arise, below is a brief summary most site-breaking issues: